VCHS Student Handbook

 Valley Central High School is a closed campus.
 Students are not permitted to leave the school during the school day for any reason unless permission is granted by their parents/guardians and the Assistant Principal’s Office is notified.
 Students are expected to sign out and exit the building using the front lobby doors.

 Valley Central High School does not have supervisory responsibilities for any student who chooses to leave school grounds, including but not limited to before the warning bell, while school is in session or during post session.
 Furthermore, if any student at dismissal decides to walk or drive off campus, they will not be allowed to return to school grounds and/ or enter the school. unless the student(s) have an athletic and/or extra-curricular trip/activity.
 If students are observed violating this procedure, consequences may be assigned.
-Refer to the Loitering and After School Academic & Extra- Curricular Opportunities section of the handbook for further information.
+Refer to the Loitering and After School Academic & Extra-Curricular Opportunities section of the handbook for further information.
 Additionally, in the event a student leaves school grounds, the High School still retains the right to discipline that student for any activity the student engages in off-campus during instructional hours that is in violation of the Discipline Code contained within this Handbook.

 This provision shall not apply to any student who is attending an educational program through the District that is located off school grounds.
 However, when the student leaves that program during school hours, this provision shall apply.
-Emergency exception: This provision does not apply in the event an emergency on school grounds occurs where students would otherwise be allowed and/or required to leave school grounds.

 CODE OF CONDUCT